l-d-s/rankGap/README.md

 There are only 18 genes detected as differentially expressed in all 3 conditions (using a threshold of *q* \< 0.2 estimated with the Storey-Tibshirani method from `qvalue`).
-This “vote counting” method (as it’s called in the meta-analysis literature) is known to be highly conservative when there are many effects with weak signals.
+This method, called “vote counting” in the meta-analysis literature, is known to be highly conservative when there are many effects with weak signals.

 ### Analysis with rank-gap statistics